-- 1. The assisted lease for the old unit has terminated.
-This includes a termination because - BRHP has terminated the HAP contract for the family's unit for the owner's breach. - The lease has been terminated by mutual agreement of the owner and the family. - The owner and the family must complete BRHP's Mutual Rescission of Lease agreement form. - 2.
+1. The assisted lease for the old unit has terminated.
+This includes a termination because BRHP has terminated the HAP contract for the family's unit for the owner's breach.

+The lease has been terminated by mutual agreement of the owner and the family.

+- The owner and the family must complete BRHP's Mutual Rescission of Lease agreement form. - 2.
 The owner has given the family a notice to vacate. - The family must give BRHP a copy of any owner notice. - 3.
 The family has given notice of lease termination for the owner's breach or otherwise in accordance with BRHP policy see Moving Procedure. - 4.
 The family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking and they need to move to protect the health or safety of the family or family member.
 See VAWA, Allowable Moves. - 5.
 BRHP determines that the family or member of the family's safety is at risk in their current unit due to threats or other safety concerns arising from the surrounding community, or members therein. - 6.
-BRHP determines that the family's current unit does not meet the HQS space standards because of an increase in family size or a change in family composition. - BRHP must issue the family a new voucher, and the family must try to find an acceptable unit as soon as possible. - If an acceptable unit is available for the family, BRHP must terminate the HAP contract for the family's old unit in accordance with the HAP contract terms.
+BRHP, at its discretion, may allow for elective moves while tenant is obligated to lease if there are credible threats of violence, repeated harassment, or other circumstances that could jeopardize the health, safety, or peaceful enjoyment of any of the household members. - 7.
+7. BRHP reserves the right to bifurcate (split) the voucher if a victim of domestic violence submits an emergency transfer request invoking VAWA.
+See VAWA.BRHP determines that the family's current unit does not meet the HQS space standards because of an increase in family size or a change in family composition.

-- BRHP must notify both the family and the owner of the termination. - The HAP contract terminates at the end of the following calendar month after BRHP gives notice to the owner.
+- BRHP must issue the family a new voucher, and the family must try to find an acceptable unit as soon as possible. - If an acceptable unit is available for the family, BRHP must terminate the HAP contract for the family's old unit in accordance with the HAP contract terms. - BRHP must notify both the family and the owner of the termination. - The HAP contract terminates at the end of the following calendar month after BRHP gives notice to the owner.